 TAF’s Commitment to Compliance and Integrity

-The Compliance Plan provides guidance on how to resolve questions regarding legal and ethical issues.
+To ensure its compliance with legal and regulatory requirements for patient assistance programs, TAF has developed and implemented the TAF Corporate Compliance Program as summarized in the TAF Compliance Plan and detailed in TAF Compliance Policies and Procedures.
+The TAF Compliance Plan provides guidance on how to resolve questions regarding legal and ethical issues.
 It also establishes a mechanism for raising compliance issues and reporting possible violations of law or ethical principles within TAF.

 Retaliation against a person who in good faith seeks advice, raises a concern, reports misconduct or provides information in an investigation is strictly prohibited.